Student Religious Organizations

 Advisor: Sarah Kirk, professor of chemistry

 Campus Ambassadors exists to create communities through which students' lives are transformed by the power of Jesus Christ.
-We are committed to engaging people with the gospel, encouraging fellow believers and equipping students to be ambassadors of Christ in all areas of life.
+We are committed to engaging people with the gospel, encouraging fellow believers, and equipping students to be ambassadors of Christ in all areas of life.
+We plan times for worship, study, and sharing.
+Throughout the week we hold Bible studies and small group gatherings around campus.[back to top]

 InterVarsity offers a variety of activities and places to connect:

-- Weekly small groups in Greek houses across campus - to study the Bible, make new friends and learn to live out what Jesus teaches us!
-(See our website for times and locations.)
+- Weekly small group Bible studies in Greek houses and residence halls across campus (See our website for times and locations.)

 - Fun events to meet new people and build relationships